-14 Jerry Palmer, Memories from the Frontline: Memoirs and Meaning of The Great War from Britain, France and Germany, London: Palgrave Macmillan, 2018, 5.
+15 Jerry Palmer, Memories from the Frontline: Memoirs and Meaning of The Great War from Britain, France and Germany, London: Palgrave Macmillan, 2018, 5.

-15 Palmer, 13.
+16 Palmer, 13.

-16 Palmer, 203-204.
+17 Palmer, 203-204.

-significant players in Weimar's debate about the memory of the First World War and provided extensive support for the republic.
-17 Ziemann's work acknowledges the failure of groups such as the Reichsbund and Reichsbanner to successfully combat the Right's narrative that allowed it to destroy the republic, but proves that despite this failure, members of such groups "were at the forefront of attempts to develop a pro-republican language of war remembrance, and to elaborate an appropriate set of commemorative symbols and rituals in the public sphere."
-18 Contested Commemorations proves that republican supporters did exist and did fight against conservative and extreme right conceptions of Weimar's legitimacy and viability.
+argues that despite general opinion, republican war veterans were significant players in Weimar's debate about the memory of the First World War and provided extensive support for the republic.
+18 Ziemann's work acknowledges the failure of groups such as the Reichsbund and Reichsbanner to successfully combat the Right's narrative that allowed it to destroy the republic, but proves that despite this failure, members of such groups "were at the forefront of attempts to develop a pro-republican language of war remembrance, and to elaborate an appropriate set of commemorative symbols and rituals in the public sphere."
+19 Contested Commemorations proves that republican supporters did exist and did fight against conservative and extreme right conceptions of Weimar's legitimacy and viability.

 My argument is unique because it will integrate these assessments to identify conflict over the war's memory as the main reason for Weimar's vulnerability to the right and further the discussion surrounding Weimar's destruction.
 My exploration of the war memory's influence on Weimar's viability is also a continuation of the one made by Richard Bessel, Professor Emeritus of Twentieth Century History at the University of York and a specialist in the social and political history of modern Germany.
 In Germany after the First World War, Bessel asserts that the social, economic, and political issues of the Weimar Republic stemmed from the "Spirit of 1914," the First World War and its aftermath, as well as other weakened economic social structures.
 The consequence of such challenges was that Weimar was never capable of transitioning to peacetime, and instead remained a post-war society.
-My argument differs from the aforementioned scholars because I conclude that Weimar's debate over the memory of World War I was the republic's tipping point.
-The dis-unified debate over memory weakened the republic and its supporters, was used by the conservative and extreme right to destroy the
+20 My argument differs from the aforementioned scholars because I conclude that Weimar's debate over the memory of World War I was the republic's tipping point.
+The disunified debate over memory weakened the republic and its supporters, was used by the conservative and extreme right to destroy the republic from within, and ultimately prohibited Weimar from transitioning out of its post-war phase.
+Weimar's war of memory was the greatest contributing factor to the republic's demise.